 Feline Viral Upper Respiratory Tract Disease

-FCV is a small single-stranded RNA virus that readily mutates during replication, resulting in many different strains of the virus.
+FHV-1 is a DNA virus that, while it does not mutate, remains in a dormant state following acute infection, and can become reactivated later in life in response to stress.88 FCV is a small single-stranded RNA virus that readily mutates during replication resulting in many different strains of the virus.

 Feline viral upper respiratory tract disease is typified by signs of rhinosinusitis, conjunctivitis, lacrimation, salivation, and/or oral ulcerations.
 The principal causative agents are feline herpesvirus type 1 (FHV-1) and feline calicivirus (FCV).